cal-itp/data-infra/docs/datasets_and_tables/transitdatabase.md

 | `feed metrics` | Metrics (i.e. service area, population, etc. ) that are calculated by Data Analysts using data warehouse that are useful for planning and strategy.  **Not necessarily up-to-date; should be used as back of the envelope numbers onl; not for presentation.** |
 | `NTD Agency Info` | 2018 NTD Agency Info Table imported 10/6/2021 from https://www7.fta.dot.gov/ntd/data-product/2018-annual-database-agency-information |
 | `API Keys` | Storage of API keys for accessing `gtfs datasets` via a keyed API |

+### Additional Field Documentation

+Because fields are documented in the Airtable GUI itself and its associated API documentation, this section only contains additional information that cannot be appropriately documented in those places or is specific to the needs of the Data Services team.

+#### `gtfs service data` notation for isolating GTFS Services within GTFS Datasets

+Context: `gtfs service data` is an association table between `services` and subsets (or entire) `GTFS Datasets`.

+Summary:

+- Selection levels are in following order `agency_id`, `network_id`, `route_id`
+- `BLANK` indicates ALL records
+- Comma-separated list for values that should be selected at that selection level
+- `*` indicates remaining records after other selections at that selection level

+Relevant Fields:

+- `gtfs service data.agency_id`: if only a selection of `agency.agency_id` within the GTFS Dataset should be selected to represent a specific `services` record, list them here.
+If all `agency_id` should be selected, leave blank.
+Indicate if the "leftover" `agency_id` from other `agency_id` selections for the same `GTFS dataset` should be selected with `*`.
+- `gtfs service data.network_id`: if only a selection of `routes.network_id` within the GTFS Dataset should be selected to represent a specific `services` record, list them here.
+If all `network_id` within the `agency_id` selection should be selected, leave blank.
+Indicate if the "leftover" `network_id` from other `network_id` selections for the same `GTFS dataset` should be selected with `*`.
+- `gtfs service data.route_id`: if only a selection of `routes.route_id` within the GTFS Dataset should be selected to represent a specific `services` record, list them here.
+If all `route_id` within the `agency_id` and `network_id` selection should be selected, leave blank.
+Indicate if the "leftover" `route_id` from other `route_id` selections for the same `GTFS dataset` should be selected with `*`.

 ### Transit Services: Entity Relationship Diagram